holozeros/minimal-linux-desktop/README.md

     Host OS must pass version-check.sh of LFS-11.0 book.
             With a tiny mistake in build process can irreparably destroy the host system.
             Therefore, it is recommended to use a various Live-USB with persistence function which using Overlayfs as the host OS.
-            If it had desktop environment and browser, is better.
+            The host should have a desktop environment and a browser.
             If you can't find a suitable existing Live-USB distribution, Install a new OS dedicated to host of build works into an USB storage.
             Refer to: